 Place prepared beets on a baking sheet.
 This is optional, but helps make the transition in and out of the oven easy and catches any beet juices that might escape the foil while roasting.

 Pop them in the oven!
-Yeah, that is about much work as prepping beets for roasting requires.
+Yeah, that is about all it takes to prep your beets for roasting.
 See!
 Told ya it was easy.

-This all depends on the size of your beet.
+This all depends on the size of your beets.
 Beets can be big, medium, or on the smaller side.
-How long it takes your beet to roast to sweet sweet perfection will depend a lot on how big or small it is.
+How long it takes your beets to roast to a sweet perfection will depend a lot on how big or small they are.

 Larger beets (usually the size of a baseball or softball) can take anywhere from 45-60 minutes to finish roasting.